Davidt95/COBOL-Program-3/ReadMe.txt

 The output reports are formatted to be printed on a standard sheet of 55 lines with 132 characters per line, with page and loan headers repeated at a new page or new loan.

+ Created using COBOL in conjunction with JCL, in a Z/OS Mainframe environment.